-Fricke graduated from Bellevue East High School, student-taught in Bellevue, and graduated from Wayne State College.
-During her career, she served as a master teacher mentor for the Intergenerational Mentoring Program and helped develop state assessments for reading, writing, and special education math.
-She was also a gubernatorial appointee to the Special Education Accountability Commission for three years, and a mentor for Coach Tom and Nancy Osborne’s Teammates Program.
-Fricke has also served on several School Improvement External Visitation Teams.
+Lisa has served as a master teacher mentor for the Intergenerational Mentoring Program, has helped develop NeSA Assessments for Reading, Writing, and Special Education, and was a gubernatorial appointee to the Special Education Accountability Commission.
+She has also served on several School Improvement External Visitation Teams.

-Fricke and her husband, David, have three children, Jason, Ryan, and Erica (military veteran).
-Erica is married to Stephen Velasquez (military veteran), and they have blessed Fricke with three precious grandchildren.
-David and Lisa are both retired and live in Millard.
+Fricke and her husband Dave have three children, Jason, Ryan, and Erica & Cpt.
+Stephen Velasquez who have blessed Fricke with three precious grandchildren.

 Support Lisa in continuing her work as a member of the State Board of Education.
 The foundation for future success lies in effective public schools.
 All Nebraska students deserve the same educational opportunities no matter where they live.